opaldone/opachat/README.md

 # Opachat
-Video and audio broadcasting WebRTC server is based on
+Video and audio broadcasting WebRTC server.
+With the ability of recording a chat session, both on the server and on the client.
+An example of a client for the server You can find here [opaweb](https://github.com/opaldone/opaweb)

+## It depends on these great packages
 ![@pion](https://avatars.githubusercontent.com/u/38192892?s=15&v=4) https://github.com/pion/webrtc \
 ![@gorilla](https://avatars.githubusercontent.com/u/489566?s=15&v=4) https://github.com/gorilla/csrf \
 ![@gorilla](https://avatars.githubusercontent.com/u/489566?s=15&v=4) https://github.com/gorilla/websocket \